iPad 8 LTE Battery Replacement

 Step 109

-- Slide the plastic card carefully under the right edge, aiming for the center.
+- Gently slide the plastic card under the right edge, heading straight for the center.

-- Push the plastic card as deep as you can under the battery to gently separate it from the adhesive.
+- Push the card in as deep as possible under the battery to slice through that adhesive.

 Step 110

-- Slide that trusty plastic card underneath the battery connector and push it in as far as it will go.
-You're doing great!
+- Slide that plastic card under the battery connector as far as it can go.

-- Keep that plastic card right where it is.
-It'll be your little helper for a moment!
+- Keep the plastic card right where it is.

 Step 111

-- Slide another plastic card above the battery connector, pushing it in as far as it will comfortably go.
+- Slide a plastic card gently above the battery connector, pushing it as deep as you can.
+This'll help you separate things without causing a mess!

 Step 112